I am Simon Ward.

 My first idea was a homepage with everything, news, weather, a search bar and an instant messenger chat, so you could login, do what you want and say hello to your family and friends.
 I didn’t have the knowledge or programming skills to do such a thing, so I tried other things, not knowing that the entire internet would be based around my concept in many years to come.
 At the same time, Google was just around the corner, but most people would use Ask Jeeves or Yahoo.
 Google was in its experimental period, working from a garage.
 I did try Google but that was only after I searched around looking for something that I already knew would blow the internet apart.

 At the very start, I did try the homepage but got lost in coding and just couldn’t make it work.
-So I bought a $5 script from Tufat who are still alive as writing this, I cannot believe!
+So I bought a $5 script from Tufat who are now defunct as a script provider.
 It was a chat script and good job they did, that chat script started something that changed my life.
 I bought the domain name LiveOnlineChat.net and installed the chat script from Tufat.
 Basic text chat for groups of people.
-At the time, Yahoo had chat rooms, they were always busy, I thought nothing would come of it but built a chat site anyway using Tufat´s flashchat script.
+At the time, Yahoo had chat rooms, they were always busy, I thought nothing would come of it but built a chat site anyway using Tufat’s flashchat script.

 I began working on something that I thought would be a great tool for webmasters, a hits counter with live stats.
 Refresh the page and you would see how many people are on your site, which browser they used and where they came from.
 That site was freehitscounter.net, as of writing this, the domain is available and although I would love to buy it back, its just not worth it, unless you can beat Google Analytics.
 It was a really good tool at the time because webmasters used it, I used it and my friends used it.
 Eventually it just got overloaded with spam sites and I pulled the plug when Google Analytics became the normal.